 Day-use fees: Yes or Parking Permit for State Parks

 Activities: Climbing, hiking, running, nature viewing, fishing, picnicking

 Restrictions: No open fires

 - 142 miles southeast of Portland.

-Stay on the established trails to avoid a damage of fragile soil structure and native vegetation.
-Keep pets on leashes at all times.
+- Stay on the established trails to avoid a damage to fragile soil structure and native vegetation

 - Take highway US-97 and travel 5.7 miles north to Smith Rock Way

 - Turn right (east) onto Smith Rock Way and travel 0.6 miles to Lambert Road

 - Turn left onto Lambert Road and go 2 miles north to Crooked River Drive

 - Bear left onto Crooked River Drive and continue 0.7 miles to the destination.